-Richard Lavina, co-founder of Taxfyle, is using financial technology to bring efficiency and innovation to the tax and accounting industries not traditionally on the forefront of rapid change.
+Richard Lavina, Co-founder and CEO of Taxfyle, is using financial technology to bring efficiency and innovation to the tax and accounting industries not traditionally on the forefront of rapid change.

 Lavina's advice for aspiring entrepreneurs is that you must be fully committed and ready for hard work.
 "It's easy to think the idea is everything, but that can lead to pitfalls in fundraising or establishing a business," he said.
 "You have to realize that things in practice are harder than on paper so the best way to assert some sense of confidence in potential investors or co-founders is to just go ahead and create the product.
 Create the beta and try to get some customers.
 You do that and you check a lot of problems off the list, like how does this look and is there a product/market fit.
 Entrepreneurship is binary.
 You're either in or out.
 If you're going to do it, do it.
 Dive in head first."

 Lavina continued, “In terms of advice for those seeking venture capital – it’s all about relationships.
 You can have the best business plan and make millions of dollars and you’re still not guaranteed to get noticed.
 Meet with as many people as possible and don’t focus on superficial relationships.
 Remember, at the end of the day, they will find something wrong with your company.
 It’s their job to lower the valuation.
 That’s why it’s critically important to build strong and meaningful relationships with these people and make them believers.”